Intervention/image-laravel/README.md

 Furthermore, the package also includes a response macro that can be used to elegantly convert an image resource into an HTTP response.

-The following code example shows how to read an image from disk apply modifications and use the image response macro to encode it and send the image back to the user in one call.
+The following code example shows how to read an image from disk, apply modifications and use the image response macro to encode it and send the image back to the user in one call.
 Only the first parameter is required.

 ```php
 use Illuminate\Support\Facades\Route;